VUEngine/vuengine.github.io/documentation/user-guide/development-tools.md

 _Key combination_: Hold Select + Right Trigger and press Left on the right direction pad

-It allows to move around [Actors](/documentation/api/class-actor/) in the current [Stage](/documentation/api/class-stage/) or even add new ones through the [ActorSpecs](/documentation/api/struct-actor-spec/) listed in the global `_userObjects` and to modify the [Stage](/documentation/api/class-stage/)’s optical settings:
+It allows to modify the [Stage](/documentation/api/class-stage/)’s optical settings, or to move around [Actors](/documentation/api/class-actor/) in the current [Stage](/documentation/api/class-stage/) and even to add new ones through the [ActorSpecs](/documentation/api/struct-actor-spec/) listed in the global `_userObjects`:

 <figure>
     <a href="/documentation/images/user-guide/development-tools/debug-stage-editor.png" data-toggle="lightbox" data-gallery="gallery" data-caption="Stage Editor">